anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 - grep open server-scan.nmap

-What services are discovered to be accessible over open ports on this target?

-FTP
-MSRPC
-IMAP
-HTTP
-RDP
-Microsoft-DS
-NTP
-MySQL
-SMTP
-Mountd (i.e., NFS)

 - The number of open service ports on this server is significant.
 While many of these services may be present for a valid reason, that needs to be verified.
 Any necessary service should be configured to use encrypted communications, even internally.
 Also, notice that all of these service ports are discoverable as open (and service versions elicited) because there is no firewall seperating the Client and Server networks.
 This is evidence of a lack of effective network segmentation.
 It needs to be recognized that internal systems repesent a real threat vector.
 An insider can cause just as much harm as an external intruder.

 8. Enter the following command to display just the OS detection results:

 - grep OS server-scan.nmap

 - The OS of this server is Windows Server 2016.
 This OS has reached its EOL (End of Life) which occured on Jan 11, 2022.
 This means it is no longer considered an actively developed and supported OS.
 However, it may continue to receive update for security issue only through Jan 12, 2027.
 At that date it will be an EOSL (End of Service Life) system.
 This system should be slated for replacement before it reaches the EOSL date.

 #### Check your work